aister/Mashu/README.md

 For bot support, or suggestion, please join [Our Discord server](http://discord.gg/VcYEefZ)

+Thanks to Paiko Shi for the emotion edits!

 ## Command List
 MashuBot's prefix is `mashu,` (case-insensitive) and should be included at the start of every messages if you want mashu to respond.
 Some other "commands" which doesn't use the prefixes will be listed under [Special Commands](#special).